 - 1. Review and recommendation by the Department Head of the candidate's respective department. - 2.
 Review and recommendation by the Dean of the candidate's respective school. - 3.
 Review and recommendation of the Promotion and Tenure Committee. - 4.
 Review and recommendation by the Vice President for Academic Affairs. - 5.
 Recommendation of the President. - 6.
-Action by Board of Trustees. - B. Candidates must first meet the minimum criteria for promotion set forth in the "Faculty Evaluation, Promotion, and Tenure Policies and Procedures" section (see page 19).
+Action by Board of Trustees. - B. Candidates must first meet the minimum criteria for promotion set forth in the "Faculty Evaluation, Promotion, and Tenure Policies and Procedures" section (see page 21).

-\\Portfolio Preparation
+Portfolio Preparation

-- A. The following suggestions for preparation of a portfolio and applications relating to tenure and/or promotion were compiled in meetings with the current University Promotion and Tenure Committee, past members of this committee, and School Deans.
+- A. The following suggestions for preparation of a portfolio and applications relating to tenure and/or promotion were compiled from meetings with past members of the University Promotion and Tenure Committee and School Deans.
 They are intended as general guidelines in the preparation of the portfolio for annual evaluations and peer review, and when appropriate, for applications for tenure and/or promotion. - 1.
 Portfolio should consist of one main binder containing the following materials: (Additional or supporting documentation may be provided in clearly labeled appendices either in the main binder or in additional binders.) - a.
 A table of contents with the appropriate tabs or numbered pages - b.
-Three major sections: Teaching, Scholarship, Service
+Three major sections: Teaching, Scholarship, Service - c.
+An introductory summary for each section: Make argument for teaching excellence; why scholarship is relevant or important in field; and show how service activities benefit the university. - 2.
+Present materials in reverse chronological order in each section. - 3.
+Provide appropriate references and document claims. - 4.
+Include examples of course material not all course material. - B. Suggested Table of Contents for Portfolio - 1.
+Teaching - a.
+Introductory summary - b.
+Student evaluation summaries - c.
+Awards and recognition - d.
+Examples of course materials - e. -z.
+Other relevant material (see Faculty Handbook, pages 21 31) - 2.
+Scholarship - a.
+Publications - b.
+Presentations - c.
+Creative activities - d. z.
+Other examples of scholarship (see Faculty Handbook, pages 21 31)